AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>Ad targeting: bullseye or bullshit?</h2>
 All these precision-targeted, big-data-driven ads have sales soaring, right?
 Wrong.

 Online advertising efficiency is in a nosedive.
-This <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a> chart shows a plunging ratio of dollars of revenue dollars to dollars spent on digital marketing:
+This <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a> chart shows a plunging ratio of revenue dollars to dollars spent on digital marketing:

 <p><img src="https://kalkis-research.com/imagecache/8ebb0582bdbaa85c4dc2fcf662bfccde.png">
 <div><em>Dollars of revenue for every dollar spent on digital marketing, average for Amazon, Priceline, Booking.com, Expedia and eBay (source: SEC 10-K filings 2010 through 2015, <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>)</em></div></p>